-WHITNEY D. BECKWORTH of Fort Worth (member, utility services committee).
+WHITNEY D. BECKWORTH of Fort Worth (member, Legal and Public Policy Committee).
 Beckworth is an associate, in the litigation practice group, at Kelly Hart & Hallman LLP.
 She is a member of the State Bar of Texas, Tarrant County Bar Association, Tarrant County Young Lawyers Association, American Bar Association, and Eldon B. Mahon Inn of Court.
 Beckworth received a Bachelor of Arts in political science from Stanford University and a Juris Doctor from The University of Texas School of Law.
 Beckworth was appointed as director at large in 2017.